A Lagrangian Approach to Optimal Randomization

 It is important to note that there are $\ell|A|$ Lagrange multipliers associated with the constraints related to unobserved actions, as the system \eqref{math_lot_mh} requires the incentive constraints to be satisfied for all $a\in A$.
 However, in each iteration, we update only $\ell$ of these multipliers, specifically those corresponding to the form $\gamma_{\cdot, a^k}$.

 A key part of the algorithm consists of the maximization problem

 Since it is assumed that the set $A$ is finite, the feasibility of the algorithm is based on solving $\max_{c\in C} \mathcal{L}(\bar a,c;\lambda^k,\gamma^k)$ for a given action $ \bar a \in A$.
-While this is generally a nonconvex problem (in which case one needs to discretize the set $C$ and search for the best element), there are several important economic applications where it is, in fact, a convex problem (see the moral hazard example below).
-If it is not convex, one might be able to formulate it as a simple polynomial optimization problem and use methods as in \cite{lasserre2001global}.
-In the worst-case scenario, one needs to discretize the set $ C $.
+This is generally a nonconvex problem, and in the worst-case scenario, one needs to discretize the set $ C $ and search over all $ A \times C $.
+In this case, the algorithm's computational efficiency is comparable to linear programming (see Appendix \ref{app:complex}).
+However, as we argue in Section \ref{sec:comper}, a central claim of this paper is that this maximization step is typically much more tractable in economic applications because standard economic structure can be exploited to solve it efficiently.